Swope Music Building

 The Pre-Collegiate Piano Competition is open to students ages 9 - 18, with 15 cash prizes in 3 age groups, takes place annually in early April, and has no geographic boundary.
 The Competition is followed by a Winners Recital a week after the Competition.

 The International Organ Competition is open to organists ages 15-25, awards 4 cash prizes in two ages groups, takes place annually in mid-May, and draws applicants from Europe, Asia, Canada and the United States.

 The WCU High School Honors Percussion Ensemble (HSHPE) is a select ensemble comprised of some of the Greater Philadelphia region's finest high school percussionists.
 Auditions are held every November, and rehearsals take place on Sundays (2pm-3:30pm) from January through April.
-The HSHPE performs on the WCU Percussion Ensemble's spring concert in April, and additional performance opportunities (e.g. the Pennsylvania Day of Percussion) will be considered.
-Professor Ralph Sorrentino and Dr. Chris Hanning present masterclasses and serve as artistic advisors, and Brent Behrenshausen conducts the ensemble.
+The HSHPE performs on the WCU Percussion Ensemble's spring concert in April, and additional performance opportunities (e.g., the Percussive Arts Society Pennsylvania Day of Percussion) will be considered.
+Professor Ralph Sorrentino serves as the HSHPE’s artistic director, and Professor Brent Behrenshausen conducts the ensemble.

 June 12 - 23, 2017